simonthum/git-sync/README.md

 ## One more git sync script?
 Seriously?

-Unlike the myriad of scripts to do just that already available, it follows the KISS principle: It is small, requires nothing but git and bash, but does not even try to shield you from git.
+Unlike the myriad of scripts to do just that already available, it follows the KISS principle: It is safe, small, requires nothing but git and bash, but does not even try to shield you from git.

 It is ultimately intended for git-savy people.
 Tested on msysgit and a